seqeralabs/event-handler-app-interview-xavi/README.md

 Configuration is located in the [app/src/main/resources/app.yaml](app/src/main/resources/app.yaml)

 ## Execute locally
-Launch the App.groovy main method or use the command `./gradlew app:run` from the root folder
+Launch the io.seqera.events.App.groovy main method or use the command `./gradlew app:run` from the root folder